How We're Reducing Emissions

 Biodigesters: Emissions from manure can be reduced through a process called anaerobic digestion, with the added benefit of producing a form of green fertilizer and renewable energy.
 A typical farm’s biodigester can produce enough electricity for 11 houses!

-Carbon Sequestration: Canadian farms, with their millions of acres of crops, grasses, and woodlands, are part of the climate solution, as they actively sequester carbon from the atmosphere into the soil, where it's converted back into natural resources and food that humans and cows consume.
+Carbon Sequestration: Canadian farms, with their crops, grasses, and woodlands, are part of the climate solution, as they actively sequester carbon from the atmosphere into the soil, through the natural process of photosynthesis in plants that support animals and the local ecosystem.

 Improved Animal Nutrition: By improving cow diets, we can reduce the methane emissions they give off.
 Research is already underway into new feeding strategies.